AnshDani2004/LeftoverLink/README.md

 1. Open `LeftoverLink.xcodeproj` (or create a new SwiftUI iOS project and copy this directory into it).
 The project requires Xcode 15+ and iOS 17+.
 2. Select an iOS simulator (e.g. **iPhone 15 Pro**) and press **⌘R** to run.
 3. On launch you will see five seeded posts.
 Use the search bar and filter pills to explore.
 Add new posts from the **New Post** tab and observe them appear at the top of the list.
 Swipe left on a row to delete.

-## What’s Mocked

-This prototype does not persist data across launches or sync with a backend.
-The `MockListingRepository` stores listings in memory only.
-There is no Firebase, network, or authentication code.
-To connect to a real database later, implement `ListingRepository` and provide it to `ListingListViewModel` in `LeftoverLinkApp`.

-Enjoy exploring LeftoverLink!
-Feel free to build upon this foundation by adding persistence, authentication, chat or map‑based pickup scheduling.